DaVieci/katacoda-scenarios/new-scenario-template/step2.md

 Now let's print out the first row.
 Since the data is stored in a list, one only needs to print out the first element from that list:
 `lines[0]`{{execute}}

+The output is shown in terminal on the right side.
+Unlike in PySpark, you can see that a string was printed out containing the text instead of a Row object.

+Furthermore, to get the total amount of lines, one can simply use 'len()':
+`len(lines)`{{execute}}

+However, it can get a bit more difficult when it comes to filtering, so we need another strategy here which is called list comprehension.
+This is a powerful method in python that is used to carry out expressions on items in a list.
+Let's say we want to filter our list by the word 'ipsum' and then count the matching items just like above.
+This can be done like the following:
+`lines_filtered = [row for row in lines if "ipsum" in ]`{{execute}}
+`len(lines_filtered)`{{execute}}